Search

 Back to top

-Any spills larger than 50 kg should be handled as an emergency and the fire department called immediately.
-If in doubt of what to do, call the fire department or your local chemical spill emergency response centre.
+Any spills larger than 50 kg should be handled as an emergency, and the fire department should be called immediately.
+If in doubt about what to do, call the fire department or your local chemical spill emergency response centre.

 Before cleaning up a small spill:

-• Make sure that the product is dry and has not mixed with other products.
+• Make sure that the product is dry and has not been mixed with other products.

-• Use caution if the product has mixed with other materials (such as grass, paper, etc) or if the product is reacting (hissing, bubbling, smoking, gassing, burning) or the containers are bulging.
+• Use caution if the product has mixed with other materials (such as grass, paper, etc.), if the product is reacting (hissing, bubbling, smoking, gassing, burning), or if the containers are bulging.

 • If there is any sign that a chemical reaction is happening, evacuate the area immediately and contact your local fire department for help.